This page uses javascript to help render elements, if you have problems please enable javascript.

 Student Learning Outcomes

-1. Demonstrate knowledge of categories of discrimination including, but not limited to, racism, sexism, ableism, heterosexism, and classism, and their impacts on students in educational settings.
+1. Examine how discrimination such as, but not limited to, racism, sexism, ableism, heterosexism, classism manifests in educational settings.

 right col